EbisaGirma21/web_service_online_market_place/README.md

-# OmniStock - Multi-Store Inventory Management System
+# Webservice Online Market Place Platform

 OmniStock is a powerful multi-store inventory management system designed to streamline the inventory management process across multiple stores.
 It provides individual store managers with the tools they need to efficiently manage inventory, while a central administration module allows for oversight and control of the entire system.
 With OmniStock, you can easily track inventory, facilitate inventory transfers between stores, and manage different product categories.